Cumberland County, Tennessee

 In order to recover these damages, a claim must be made against the other driver.
 If the other driver has insurance, proof of your losses is submitted to the insurance company.
 If the other driver does not have insurance or does not have enough insurance, you may be able to make an uninsured or underinsured motorist benefits claim against your own insurance carrier, but this will depend upon the language of your auto insurance policy.
 If the other driver was on the job at the time of the accident, a claim may be possible against the employer.
 Depending upon the condition of the roadway, it may be possible to bring a claim against the State or, if the area was under construction, against the contractor performing the work.
 There may be a possible product liability claim against your car manufacturer if, for example, the airbags in your vehicle should have deployed but they did not.
 If the other driver was served too much alcohol before the accident, there may be a liquor liability claim against the bar or restaurant.

 As you can see, there are several types of claims that may need to be pursued as a result of a car crash.
 Each one needs to be investigated and analyzed fully by our experienced team.
 By letting us do the work, you can be assured we are investigating all at-fault parties and you can focus on recovering from your injuries.
 Here are just a few reasons you should hire us:

 - We know the law.
 John Day literally wrote the books on Tennessee injury and trial law.
 These books are routinely used by courts and other lawyers.

 - We know the medical issues.
 Our focus is injury cases so we have seen thousands of injuries and we are well-versed in the medicine.
 In addition, we have a full-time nurse on staff to assist with medical issues.

 - We know how to get results.
-We have recovered more than $140 million dollars for our satisfied clients, and we can help you too.
+Just ask our satisfied clients.
+We would be privileged to help you too.